A Harder-Narasimhan theory for Kisin modules: Introduction

 This sequence can be further refined by considering the largest subgroup scheme $\cG^{\mathrm{mult}} \subset \cG^0$ whose Cartier dual is \'etale (the multiplicative part).

 In \cite{fargues2010}, Fargues introduced a canonical filtration on $0 \subset \cG_1 \subset \ldots \subset \cG_n = \cG$ which further refines the above sequence in the sense that $\cG_1 = \cG^{\mathrm{mult}}$ and $\cG_n/\cG_{n-1} = \cG^{\et}$.
-The filtration in \emph{loc.\ cit.}\ arises from a Harder-Narasimhan theory (HN-theory) on the category of finite flat (commutative) group schemes over $\Spec \cO_K$.
-An HN-theory is defined by giving a map to an abelian category ($\cG \mapsto \cG_K$) together with a notion of rank and degree satisfying a number of properties (see Proposition \ref{prop:HN_main}), generalizing the original setup of vector bundles on an algebraic curve \cite{HN1974}.
+The filtration in \emph{loc.~cit.}\ arises from a Harder--Narasimhan theory (\textit{HN-theory}) on the category of finite flat (commutative) group schemes over $\Spec \cO_K$.
+A HN-theory is defined by giving a map to an abelian category ($\cG \mapsto \cG_K$) together with a notion of rank and degree satisfying a number of properties (see Proposition \ref{prop:HN_main}), generalizing the original setup of vector bundles on an algebraic curve \cite{HN1974}.
 There are distinguished objects that are called \emph{semi-stable}, meaning that their canonical HN-filtration is trivial.
 The filtration constructed in \cite{fargues2010} is related to the action of the Hecke operators on certain rigid analytic moduli spaces of $p$-divisible groups associated to Shimura varieties and canonical subgroups (\cite{fargues2007, fargues2011}).

-In a different context, Kisin gave a linear algebraic description of the category of finite flat group schemes over $\cO_K$ \cite{crfc}, where $\cO_K$ is the ring of integers of a finite extension $K/\Qp$.
-More precisely, the category of $p^{\infty}$-torsion finite flat group schemes over $\cO_K$ is anti-equivalent to the category $\Mod_{\fS}^{\phz, [0,1]}$ of Kisin modules with height in $[0,1]$.
+In a different context, Kisin gave a linear-algebraic description of the category of finite flat group schemes over $\cO_K$ \cite{crfc}, where $\cO_K$ is the ring of integers of a finite extension $K/\Qp$.
+More precisely, the category of $p^{\infty}$-torsion finite flat group schemes over $\cO_K$ is anti-equivalent to the category $\Mod_{\fS}^{\phz, [0,1]}$ of \textit{Kisin modules} with height in $[0,1]$.

 In this paper, we begin by showing that the HN-theory introduced in \cite{fargues2010} can be reinterpreted in terms of the category $\Mod_{\fS}^{\phz, [0,1]}$.
 In fact, the HN-theory extends naturally to the category of Kisin modules with bounded height, denoted $\Mod_{\fS}^{\phz}$.